samg/scottish-ruby-2014-notes/nonviolent-communication.md

 "When I see you giving all your lunch money to others, I think you are being too generous." factual observation, and takes responsibility for evaluation.

-John was angry with me for now reason.
+"John was angry with me for now reason."

 vs.

-John pounded his fist on the table and raised his voice.
-I didn't understand why.
+"John pounded his fist on the table and raised his voice.
+I didn't understand why." (better.  starts with objective observation.  takes responsibility for the judgement)

 OBSERVATION + EVALUATION = CRITICISM = RESISTANCE